Jeannette Ramos

 Jeannette Ramos Buonomo (July 3, 1932 – November 24, 2021) was a Puerto Rican judge and First Lady of Puerto Rico from her marriage to Governor Roberto Sánchez Vilella in 1967 until 1969.
 She was the second wife of former Governor Sánchez Vilella.

 Early years and marriage

 Jeannette Ramos was born in Ponce, Puerto Rico, to politician Ernesto Ramos Antonini and educator Josefina Buonomo.
 Her later childhood was spent in the Floral Park neighborhood of Hato Rey, Puerto Rico.
-During her childhood, she said she was victim of racism from friends and neighbors.
+During her childhood, she said that she was a victim of racism from friends and neighbors.

 When she was young, she traveled with her family to Europe, including England and the Netherlands.
-During a visit to a nightclub, she met Dutch Wouter Bordewijk.
+During a visit to a nightclub, she met a Dutch man named Wouter Bordewijk.
 They fell in love and married when she was 18 years old.
 They lived in the Netherlands for eight years, and had two children together: Wouter Ernesto and Robert Paul.

 Return to Puerto Rico

 Ramos and Bordewijk divorced, and she decided to return to Puerto Rico.
 While here, she started studying law, despite the opposition of her parents.
 She studied at the University of Puerto Rico School of Law, where she met Harold Toro, a fellow law student.
 They married in 1964, but divorced two years later.
 During this time, she also started working as a Special Aide to the Governor Roberto Sánchez Vilella.